Tuxemon/Tuxemon/CONTRIBUTING.md

 Images must be PNG.
 We will not accept JPG or any variation of lossy compressed images, unless it is for a concept or some ancillary purpose.

-Note your contributions will be distributed with the game will will very likely be altered prior to distribution by compressing or packing them for a smaller size.
+Note your contributions will be distributed with the game will very likely be altered prior to distribution by compressing or packing them for a smaller size.
 However, we would ideally have the originals to allow us to target a balance for size and quality for different platforms that we support.

 ## Pull Request Guidelines
+- !important!: we use use "git squash -- you should make your PR from your own branch (see below)
 - You must target the development branch
 - Merge the development branch before opening a pr
 - If you make changes after opening a PR, merge again
 - Rebasing is not needed -- we squash all commits before merging
 - Code should follow PEP-8, but we are not strict
 - Its strongly suggested to use the black code formatter with the defaults

+## Branches ##
+We use git squash as a convenience for developers when making PRs.
+Before merging your changes git squash will combine them all into a single commit.
+This keeps our history simple and a developer doesn't need to rebase, squash, or merge anything on their own, and we don't worry about having 1 or 1000 new commits.

+In order for this to work well though, you the developer should not be making a PR from your development branch into our development branch.
+It will create a headache for you later.
+Before you make a single change, make a new git branch from development and work from that.
+When finished, merge development if needed and then open a PR from your feature branch to our development branch.

+TL;DR: work from a feature branch, not the development branch

 ## File names
 - Must be lower case